 Probiotics may benefit in reducing the risk of vaginal infections by increasing the beneficial bacteria in the vagina which prevents the growth of harmful infection-causing organisms.

 Many women get sick less often because of a better immune system that helps to fight and resist infection.

 6. Reduces Risk of Pre-eclampsia During Pregnancy

 Pre-eclampsia is a complication that occurs in 2-8% of all pregnancies.
 It means high blood pressure and high levels of protein in the urine.
-A study done on Norwegian pregnant women and published in the British Medical Journal in 2018 showed that consumption of a probiotic especially in the third trimester of pregnancy reduced the risk of pre-eclampsia.
+A study done on Norwegian pregnant women and published in the British Medical Journal in 2018 showed that consumption of a probiotic drink especially in the third trimester of pregnancy reduced the risk of pre-eclampsia.

 7. Reduces the Risk of Gestational Diabetes

-Gestational diabetes is a diabetes that occurs only during pregnancy.
+Gestational diabetes is diabetes that occurs only during pregnancy.
 An important study in the British Journal of Nutrition conducted by researchers in New Zealand showed that consumption of a probiotic during pregnancy significantly reduced the risk of gestational diabetes.